hainingpan/HartreeFock_GPT/Prompt_template.md

 ## Convert noninteracting Hamiltonian in real space to momentum space (lattice version)
 **Prompt:**
 You will be instructed to convert the noninteracting Hamiltonian {nonint_symbol} in the second quantized form from the basis in real space to the basis in momentum space.
-To do that, you should apply the Fourier transformation to {real_creation_op} in the real space to the {momentum_creation_op} in the momentum space, which is defined as {def_FT}, where {real_var} is integrated over all sites in the entire real space.
-You should follow the EXAMPLE below to apply the Fourier transformation. {Note that hopping have no position dependence now|None}
+To do that, you should apply the Fourier transformation to {real_creation_op} in the real space to the {momentum_creation_op} in the momentum space, which is defined as {definition_of_Fourier_Transformation}, where {real_variable} is integrated over all sites in the entire real space.
+You should follow the EXAMPLE below to apply the Fourier transformation.
+[Note that hopping have no position dependence now.]
 You should recall that {expression_nonint}
 Express the total noninteracting Hamiltonian {nonint_symbol} in terms of {momentum_creation_op}.
 Simplify any summation index if possible.

 Use the following conventions for the symbols (You should also obey the conventions in all my previous prompts if you encounter undefined symbols.
 If you find it is never defined or has conflicts in the conventions, you should stop and let me know):
-{def_var}
+{definition_of_variables}

 ===
 EXAMPLE: